Yucatán Peninsula and Riviera Maya – Visit All Famous Maya Ruins -Travel Planning

-Yucatan with it’s eternal sunshine, it’s amazing beaches and the turquoise colored waters of the Caribbean Sea is a very popular travel destination for all kinds of tourists.
-The traveler can find many different travel accommodations along the Carribean coast line for all budget levels.
+Yucatán with it’s eternal sunshine, it’s amazing beaches and the turquoise colored waters of the Caribbean Sea is a very popular travel destination for all kinds of tourists.
+The traveler can find many different accommodations along the Carribean coast line for all budget levels.
+This coast line stretches along the eastern coast of the Mexican state Quintana Roo.
 The settlements vary from (meanwhile) big cities like Cancun or Playa del Carmen to (still) small towns like Puerto Morelos or Tulum.

 Hey!
 We talk about some of the oldest stone buildings of the Americas!